mistidinzy/ReadingNotes/coderscomputer.md

 # Coder's Computer

+_____

-## Installfest
+## InstallFest
   Class 02 is all about optimizing my computer for coding.
-I installed several programs to help me get started.<br> First I setup my Terminal.
+I setup my Terminal and installed several programs to help me get started.

   **The Terminal I am using is called Windows Powershell ISE.**
   It is an "integrated scripting environment" within Windows that allows me to input code that will make changes on my computer.